KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Python environments

 Cross Navigation
 ------------------------------------------------------------------------------------------------------------------------
-The cross navigation lets you navigate from one document to another.
+The cross navigation allows navigation from one document to another.
 You will find the cross navigation functionality in the *Settings* section of a widget.
 Just click on *Interactions* as shown below.

 .. figure:: media/image039.png